saymonaraujo/akvorado/helm/README.md

       - argn
 ```

+## Services

-Due the limition of the GKE in running only TCP or UDP in a service multiple services were created to the inlet:
+Due to the limitation of GKE in running only TCP or UDP in a service, multiple services were created for the inlet:

-- bmp: LoadBalancer service for the BMP that is configured for port 10179(not option was provided in the template to change this port)
+- bmp: LoadBalancer service for BMP, configured for port 10179 (no option provided in the template to change this port).
-- web: ClusterIP service for the inlet web services
+- web: ClusterIP service for the inlet web services.
-- inlet: LoadBalancer service flow ingestion(default ports 2055 and 6343 not option is provided in the helm to user specific ports)
+- inlet: LoadBalancer service for flow ingestion (default ports 2055 and 6343; no option is provided in the Helm chart for custom ports).

+## Volume Sizes

-You can also change the volume sizes like the following exemple:
+You can change the volume sizes, as in the following example:
 ```yaml
 volumes:
   akvorado_inlet:
     storageSize: 10Gi
 ```

+## Nginx Ingress

-The console web service(/) the inlet api(/api/v0/orchestrator) and the orchestrator api(/api/v0/orchestrator) were configured using a [nginx ingress service](templates/ingress-akvorado.yml) that's also have the `nginx.ingress.kubernetes.io/whitelist-source-range` that provides you a simple acl for the console front-end that you can also configure from the values file in the line 17 of the [values file](values-stage.yml)
+The console web service (/), the inlet API (/api/v0/orchestrator), and the orchestrator API (/api/v0/orchestrator) were configured using an nginx ingress service.
+This service also has the nginx.ingress.kubernetes.io/whitelist-source-range, which provides a simple ACL for the console front-end that you can configure from the values file (line 17 of the values file).

+## LoadBalancer Source Ranges

-The service for ingesting flows and bmp have a `loadBalancerSourceRanges` as well that you can configure the routers/switchs to receive flow in the line 20 of the exemple file.
+The services for ingesting flows and BMP have a loadBalancerSourceRanges as well, which you can configure for the routers/switches to receive flows (line 20 of the example file).

+## Additional Configuration

-There's other things that are also configurable using the template directly in the values file so I encorage you to check the templates and try it you.
+This template provides various other configurable options directly in the values file, so we encourage you to explore the templates and try them out.

-This template does not provide a Kafka and a ClickHouse cluster for you.
+Please note: This template does not provide a Kafka and ClickHouse cluster for you.